 The SAT tests you on math, critical reading, and writing.
 As of 2021, it is scored out of 1600.
 The ACT tests you on math, English, reading, and scientific reasoning.
 As of 2021, it is scored out of 36.

 These standardized tests are not easy, and it is recommended that you prepare for them starting months beforehand (especially the SAT).
-I highly recommend you investing in some prep books, as they provide lots of practice questions and explanations, as well as full practice tests.
+I highly recommend you invest in some prep books, as they provide lots of practice questions and explanations, as well as full practice tests.

 YOU’LL LOVE THIS POST: 8 Daily Habits Of Highly Successful Students